Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

     # zfs create                                 rpool/var/log
     # zfs create                                 rpool/var/spool

+    The datasets below are optional, depending on your preferences and/or software choices:

     If you wish to exclude these from snapshots:
     # zfs create -o com.sun:auto-snapshot=false  rpool/var/cache
     # zfs create -o com.sun:auto-snapshot=false  rpool/var/tmp